sjoshi804/reaction-time-experiment-reactjs/README.md

 ## Adding new experiments

 New experiments can be added by extending the Experiment class found in src/experiments/experiment.tsx and overriding the showStimulus, stimulus and getExperimentTitle methods.

+## Sources of Error
+- Delay in processing / rendering of react ui elements
+- Frame rate leads to delay

+This makes our recorded reaction times slower than their actual values (perhaps approximately ~100-150ms - by comparing to average human reaction time)